 Imagine having hundreds of photos of a sprinting Cheetah and being able to pick out the moment it snared its meal.
 The Nikon D5 makes that possible.

 As for battery life, regardless of using the mechanical or electronic shutter, you can shoot all day on a single charge.

 The rear of the Nikon D5 features a big touchscreen with an amazing resolution for managing menus and looking through your images.

-Nikon have been in the photography game for decades and in that time they’ve built up a capacity to produce exceptional lenses.
+Nikon has been in the photography game for decades and in that time they’ve built up a capacity to produce exceptional Nikon lenses.
 If you’re looking for the perfect lens for your wildlife photography, then you cannot go wrong with the Nikon telephoto zooms and primes.

 What’s more, many third party lens manufacturers produce incredible lenses to pair with the Nikon system.

 If you’re in the market and looking for the best wildlife photography camera, especially a pro-level DLSR, then the Nikon D5 will not disappoint.
 Being a powerhouse of a camera, however, it is one of the heavier and more expensive options in this guide.

 That said, you can rest assured that this is a purpose-built camera with incredible performance and an obvious capacity in the wildlife photography genre.

 Yes, there’s the D6 now available with slightly better spec all round, but is it worth the extra dollars?
 We don’t think so.
 The D5 is good enough!